-These Buffalo Chicken Dip Mini Stuffed Peppers combine all the flavours of your favourite buffalo chicken dip with sweet peppers for one belly satisfying, taste bud lovin’, two bite appetizer!
+These buffalo chicken dip mini stuffed peppers combine all the flavours of your favourite buffalo chicken dip with sweet peppers for one deliciously fun appetizer!

 How to Make Mini Stuffed Peppers

-- In a food processor add cream cheese, hot sauce, ranch dressing, lime juice, dill and pepper.
-Blend until creamy.
+- In a food processor, process cream cheese, hot sauce, ranch dressing, lime juice, dill and pepper.

-- Add shredded chicken, cheese and chopped green onion to the processor.
+- Add shredded cooked chicken, cheese and chopped green onion to the processor.

 - Stir everything together with a spatula.

 - Fill mini peppers with dip.
 You don’t have to be too neat or anything.
-Place in a baking dish so they kinda rest against each other and bake.
+Then, place in a baking dish so they kinda rest against each other and bake.

-- Carefully remove peppers from oven, top with more cheese and broil.
+- Carefully remove peppers from the oven and top with more cheese.

-- Garnish with more hot sauce and green onion.
+- Once done, and removed from the oven, garnish with more hot sauce and green onion.
 Let cool a bit before enjoying.

-- Make sure the cream cheese is softened so it will be nice-n-blendable.
-Just took it out of the fridge and don’t want to wait forever for it to soften?
-Pop it in the microwave in a microwave safe dish and heat at 10-15 second intervals until softened OR cut into cubes and let rest on your counter top for a little while.
+Make sure the cream cheese is softened so it will be easy to blend.
+Just grabbed it out of the fridge and don’t want to wait forever for it to soften?
+Place the cream cheese in a microwave-safe dish in the microwave and heat at 10 to 15 second intervals until softened OR cut into cubes and let rest on your countertop for a little while.

-- These stuffed peppers can be made in advance a day in advance.
+These stuffed peppers can be made a day in advance.
 Simply fill peppers with dip, refrigerate and bake when ready.

-- Speaking of chicken, ensure that it shredded or cut up small enough so that you don’t have huge chunks.
+Speaking of chicken, ensure that it’s shredded or cut up small enough so that you don’t have huge chunks.